Gwizdo51/personal_dump/README.md

 # TODO list

 ### *WIP*
-- [ ] make sudo always run in the version of powershell that called it
 - [ ] add more verbose to profile
 - [ ] add markdown (+ markdown viewer) notes
 - [ ] add notes on connecting PS4 controller on windows